Behavioral Health Living Skills Trainer (Spanish/English speakers encouraged to apply)

 In this role, Behavioral Health Living Skills Trainers will provide case management and coordination.
 The Mental Health Living Skills Trainers will collaborate with Golden Gate Regional Center (GGRC) Case Managers, and other community agencies, (Department of Rehabilitation, College of Marin Student Accessibility Services and Residential Housing Managers) as well as the individual's family.
 This position will involve participation in multi-disciplinary team meetings and case conferences.
 The ability to assess and communicate a client's needs, to prioritize, to communicate and collaborate with a variety of involved parties and use of good judgment is essential.

-This job can be part time or full time, $22-$25/hr DOE, plus potential overtime accrual.
+This job can be part time or full time, $22-$26/hr depending on experience and ability to provide services in Spanish and English.
+Additional potential overtime accrual.
 Shifts are fairly flexible between 9am-7pm.
-Your day would include working with multiple clients for short periods of time throughout the day.
+Your day would include working with multiple clients throughout the day.
 Weekend and/or weekday shifts available at locations throughout Marin.

 EMPLOYEE BENEFITS